-It is a novel situation for organizations; we are at the brink of a shift that can snowball into a dramatic economic and social restructuring, plagued with uncertainties in the present and a crisis that does not have a clear way forward.
+It is a novel situation for organizations.
+We are at the brink of a shift that can snowball into a dramatic economic and social restructuring, plagued with current uncertainties and a crisis that does not have a clear way forward.

-The omnipresent questions are, "What will normal look like?" and "How do organizations position themselves for it?"
+The omnipresent questions are, "What will normally look like?" and "How do organizations position themselves for it?"

 This uncertain time calls for building new skills at all levels of the workforce.
 I have put down a few that I think are of paramount importance.

-Opportunity - Organizations that can make sense of how businesses can be more productive and drive efficient delivery to customers and push technology adoption to situations where labor is absent.
+Opportunity: Organizations that can make sense of how businesses can be more productive, drive efficient delivery to customers, and push technology adoption to situations where labor is absent.

 Organizations need to anticipate widespread policy changes and regulations that can help handle health crises such as this in the future.

 This pandemic has provided an opportunity to learn from a plethora of social experiments and tech innovations, ranging from working from home to policy changes.
-This situation also allows organizations to understand which measures if adopted permanently, will contribute to productivity and employee welfare.
+This situation also allows organizations to understand which measures will contribute to productivity and employee welfare if adopted permanently.

 Organizations need to accelerate internal initiatives and pursue new forms of cooperation with customers, suppliers, and partners.
-They must also re-think the speed and global coordination with which they need to react in the highly interconnected and mobile world.
+They must also re-think the speed and global coordination they need to react to in the highly interconnected and mobile world.

 Be calm and be optimistic while acknowledging the seriousness and uncertainty of the crisis.
 It is good to accumulate knowledge, revise ideas and actions critically, to evaluate what can be adopted/discarded.

 The need of the hour is to be compassionate.
-As an individual, leader, or as an organization, what the world needs now is compassion, compassion, and more compassion by all.
+As an individual, leader, or organization, what the world needs now is compassion, compassion, and more compassion by all.

 New Learnings from the #NewNormal

-Individuals are now working as one whole community - be it to light lamps or clap hands; people are finding oneness.
+Individuals are now working as one whole community - light lamps or clap hands; people find oneness.
 They are sailing through this and fighting against this as a joined force of humankind.

 Unlike at any other period, there are no riots, protests, lawsuits against the organizations or Governments.
-The common man has accepted the helplessness of others and the repercussions of the crisis, displaying an unbelievable level of empathy.
-Likewise, the recruiters and managers are equally troubled to be delivering the 'bad news'.
+Instead, the common man has accepted the helplessness of others and the repercussions of the crisis, displaying an unbelievable level of empathy.
+Likewise, the recruiters and managers are equally troubled to be delivering the 'bad news.'

 To summarize, the situation can be overwhelming, and this crisis has already seen the worst impact.
 So, the importance of empathy, compassion, and mental health during such times is very critical.
-At the end of this, clients and other stakeholders will measure the companies on the compassion meted out, and any slips or delays that happened will be understood and forgotten.
+Clients and other stakeholders will measure the companies on the compassion meted out at the end of this.
+Any slips or delays that happened will be understood and forgotten.